Shubham-18-10-1998/Obsidian/RESOURCES/Java/Recap for OOPs III.md

 			- Eg. Duck parent class with swim and walk.
 Rubber duck doesn't need them
 	- Fragility :
 		- Fragile Base class problem
-		- If base class changed, then child has to override, then lot of extra modification needed.
+		- If base class changed (implementation for function), then child has to override, then lot of extra modification needed.
 	- Lack of Change (Inflexibility):
 		- Inheritance is compile time.
 Which method called depend on object.
 Once object created, can't dynamically be changed.
 	- Solution 1 :